Syrupyt/SignalSimFinanceManager/README.md

 ## For developers:
-  If you wish to modify this in any way, simply download the directory as a zip, and open it like any regular Python program.
+  If you wish to modify this in any way, simply download the directory as a zip.
+Everything you're interested in should be in pyfiles.
 Visual Studio Code recommended, but you choose your seasoning.
+Also, make sure whatever you're using is *in the directory of the python file*.
+Otherwise it'll fail.
   I'll allow any branch requests (if I can figure out how, github is freaky).

   Needed packages (most are pre-installed):
     -tkinter